scrapinghub/frontera/docs/source/topics/frontera-settings.rst

 Default: 1000

-The count of domain-value pairs cached in memory in :term:`strategy-worker`.
+The count of domain-value pairs cached in memory in :term:`strategy worker`.
 Pairs are evicted from cache using LRU policy.